Rise-Vision/rise-data-rss/README.md

 The component sends the following events:

 - **configured**: The component has initialized what it requires to and is ready to handle a _start_ event.
 - **rss-data-update**: An event proving a maximum of _max-items_ elements from the provided feed-url.
-The provided format can be checked [here] (https://www.npmjs.com/package/feedparser#what-is-the-parsed-output-produced-by-feedparser).
+This event will be generated on startup and whenever data on the feed has changed; if the feed has not changed since the last refresh, an event will not be generated.
+The provided format can be checked [here](https://www.npmjs.com/package/feedparser#what-is-the-parsed-output-produced-by-feedparser).
 - **rss-error**: An event indicating an error occurred (i.e. feed retrieval, feed format, etc).
 It provides errorMessage and errorDetail as in other components.

 The component listens for the following events: